 In 1995, Follyfield became a girls’ house under the guidance of Alastair and Moira Grierson Rickford.
 Within the next five years, the proportion of girls in the school rose roughly to a third and in 2010 the newest girls’ House, named fittingly in memory of Elsie Thorne, opened.
 The houses have continued to adapt over the years with Garnetts and Windsor’s becoming upper sixth houses in 2007 and Montgomery’s and Manor reopening as day houses in 2008.

-It is hard to think of Felsted in 2020 as anything but a co-educational school, with girls now making up 44% of the school from Reception through to Sixth Form (470 girls in total!).
+It is hard to think of Felsted today as anything but a co-educational school, with girls now making up 44% of the school from Reception through to Sixth Form (470 girls in total!).
 Indeed the numbers are an equal split in the Sixth Form with a larger intake of girls joining into the Lower Sixth each year.
 Girls at Felsted have always made an impact and never hold back to show what they can achieve both at school and beyond.
-Indeed, in recent years our female Felsteidans have reached the National U19 Semi Finals in hockey and this year they head to the National U18 finals in netball for the very first time!
-Felsted girls are achieving great things across all industries and this year we will be highlighting a few of their remarkable journeys and how many are making a real difference to the world around them.
+Indeed, in recent years our female Felsteidans have claimed the National Indoor and Outdoor Cricket title, reached the National U19 Semi Finals in hockey and in 2020 qualified for the National U18 finals in netball for the very first time!

 With acknowledgement Alastair Grierson Rickford’s Garde Ta Foy: The Riche Heritage of Felsted School 1564-2014